thegetty/terracottas/source/views/discussion/discussion-a.md

     class="smcaps">Tomei 1992</span>, pp. 176–77; this
     technique is well depicted in a *kylix* by the Foundry Painter in Berlin, q.v. *Corpus Vasorum Antiquorum*, Berlin Antiquarium 1, pl.
     72–73.
-With the terracotta fragments from the Palatine, thought to have been made from molds, the circular cavities found in them may have been made by a support used during the assembly phase.
+The circular cavities found in terracotta fragments from the Palatine, thought to have been made from molds, may
+    have been made by a support used during the assembly phase.
 The same procedure was identified at Olympia, for instance, in the group of Zeus and Ganymede: see A. Moustaka*, Grossplastik aus Ton in